 Friday, Oct.
 22

 - 8:00-9:00 p.m.
-Eastern: Labor leader Jose La Luz discusses the role of workers in the Medicare-for-All movement with PNHP board member Dr. Scott Goldberg and PNHP national coordinator Dr. Claudia Fegan.
+Eastern: Labor leader Jose La Luz discussed the role of workers in the Medicare-for-All movement with PNHP board member Dr. Scott Goldberg and PNHP national coordinator Dr. Claudia Fegan.

 - 9:00-9:30 p.m.
-Eastern: “Medicare for All on Capitol Hill” panel; Dr. Rachel Madley, Legislative Assistant to Rep. Pramila Jayapal, and Amirah Sequeira, Legislative Director for National Nurses United, will provide the latest updates from Capitol Hill and discuss the current political landscape for Medicare for All
+Eastern: “Medicare for All on Capitol Hill” panel; Dr. Rachel Madley, Legislative Assistant to Rep. Pramila Jayapal, and Amirah Sequeira, Legislative Director for National Nurses United, provided the latest updates from Capitol Hill and discussed the current political landscape for Medicare for All

 Saturday, Oct.
 23